 This week, the GDC Vault

-These talks join the many other free talks
+These sessions join the host of other free content

 Individual Vault subscriptions not tied to All-Access passes are now available

-in a limited-edition Beta invite process -- those interested in signing up to be invited in on a first come, first served basis should sign up on the GDC Vault website
+in a limited-edition Beta invite process -- those interested in signing up to be invited in on a first come, first served basis should visit the GDC Vault website

 In addition, game-related schools and development studios who sign up for GDC Vault Studio Subscriptions can receive access for their entire office or company.
 More information on this option is available via viewing an online demonstration